THE FALKIRK WHEEL & Canal Walk

 Bill Reid

 On Monday 13th of April 2009 while staying in Glasgow I had a visit to the Falkirk Wheel.
-I caught the Glasgow-Edinburgh train from Queen Street Station and got off at Falkirk High station.
-As it turned out this was the closer of the two stations in Falkirk.
-The other station is Falkirk Grahamston.
+I caught the Glasgow-Edinburgh train from Queen Street Station and got off

 The Falkirk Wheel has a good 100ft drop from the Union Canal and with a further drop by another Lock to the Forth & Clyde Canal.
-It is also interesting that the leading Lock allows a right angle turn from the Union Canal to the Forth & Clyde Canal.
+It is also interesting that the

+A commemorative cast iron statue on the Up platform.
 The direction post as you meet the Union Canal path

 The Union Canal Tunnel leading back towards Edinburgh